 Here’s what it was like to stay in this iconic five-star hotel.

 The Carlyle isn’t part of any major points hotel chain, but it’s one of the 25-plus luxury properties in the Rosewood Hotel family.
-This means you’ll likely pay cash for your stay here, but there are still ways to maximise value on your reservation.
+This means you’ll likely pay cash for your stay here, but there are still ways to maximize value on your reservation.

-Typically, the $100 credit is intended for the spa, but it, unfortunately, was closed during my visit because of the pandemic.
+Typically, the $100 credit is intended for the spa, but it unfortunately was closed during my visit because of the pandemic.
 I appreciated the flexibility of still being able to use this credit for any other charges, including my room rate.
 I ended up using the credit at Bemelmans Bar for drinks.